 Districts that don’t use email may ask you to submit your resume via a separate website.
 If you are asked to directly upload your documents to the page, adhere to the same caution as mentioned above, particularly if you are using a Mac computer – some versions of Mac programs are not PC-friendly.

 Another option you may be given when uploading to a web page is copying and pasting your resume and possibly a cover letter.
 If this is the case, remove formatting such as bold, italics, underline, borders, frames, etc.

 Too many graphics and tables may not translate well into online programs.
 One method for overcoming this and shortening up the time it takes to erase your formatting is saving your original documents in Text Format (.txt) and pasting that version into the online program.
 Text Format can be used instead of Rich Text when emailing or uploading resumes.

 If you are required to cut and paste your resume online, and you are asked to reformat it, then do it!
 Some companies do not want straight Text Format but want to see what your actual resume really looks like.

 If you choose not to reformat your document online, and it looks messy or wonky, you will be judged on this by the potential employer.
 They may view you as lazy and uninterested in the job.
-If there is a large volume of applicants, your resume could automatically be discarded.
-The school would instead choose to look at more professionally formatting documents, as those candidates appear more professional on paper.
+Instead, the school would choose to look at more professionally formatting documents, as those candidates appear more professional on paper.

 To avoid the amount of time it takes to reformat online, use minimal formatting in the first place – only use bold and italics to emphasize points or bullet points to make key information stand out.

-If you are set on writing your own resume you will find the “101 A+ Teacher Resume and Cover Letter Writing Tips” This is the ultimate DIY Guide to help teachers & principals transform their resume and cover letter into an interview generating tool.
+If you are set on writing your own resume, you will find the “101 A+ Teacher Resume and Cover Letter Writing Tips” This is the ultimate DIY guide to help teachers and principals transform their resume and cover letter into an interview generating tool.